Kamrooz Aram

-Kamrooz Aram (born 1978 in Shiraz, Iran) is a contemporary artist whose diverse artistic practice engages the complicated relationship between traditional non-Western art and Western Modernism.
+Kamrooz Aram (Persian: کامروز آرام; b.1978 in Shiraz, Iran) is a contemporary artist whose diverse artistic practice engages the complicated relationship between traditional non-Western art and Western Modernism.
 Through a variety of forms including painting, collage, drawing and installation, Aram has found the potential for image-making to function critically in its use as a tool for a certain renegotiation of history.
 He lives and works in Brooklyn, New York.

 Life and career

 Kamrooz Aram received a B.F.A. in 2001 from Maryland Institute College of Art (MICA).
 Aram received his Master's degree in Fine Arts from Columbia University in 2003.